Sigalga/Tamajouki/README.md

 To run the game in release mode:
 Set the interpreter options to `-O`.

-In debug mode the game runs with visible text, describing the stat points.
+In debug mode the game displays a stats board, and quick level up/down buttons.

 ------------------------------------------------------------------------------------